 Click here to learn more about the Modeling Instruction Program and the American Modeling Teachers Association (AMTA) or visit http://modelinginstruction.org/teachers/workshops-2015/ to find information on Modeling Workshops nationwide and strategies to seek funding (if needed) to participate.

 |Cost:||In Feb., ASU tuition is posted at http://modeling.asu.edu/MNS/MNS.html|

 |Benefit Explanation:||Two graduate credits optional.

-If teachers apply to ASU after mid-May, they must pay a $50 late fee.
+If teachers apply to ASU after May 10 or so, they must pay a $50 late fee.

 Arizona teachers may apply for a partial tuition scholarship.
 Contact Jane Jackson for details.
 We hope to offer partial tuition scholarships for out-of-state teachers, too.

-On-campus housing (private room, private bath in furnished apartment): $15 to $20/day!
+On-campus housing (private room, private bath in furnished apartment) is probably ~$20/day!
 Contact firstname.lastname@example.org

 |Other Prerequisites:||Prerequisite: a Modeling Workshop in 1st semester chemistry content of 3 weeks or longer duration.|

 Professional Development Opportunity Contact Information